Mobile Marketing Automation Explained

 Wearable device notifications

-Apple Wallet and Android Pay
+Apple Wallet and Google Pay

 Communicating over these channels without a mobile marketing automation platform is complex, not to mention prone to error.
 Why?
 Each channel has its own content restrictions and different delivery methods.
 New channels pop up all the time and communication requirements change each year as new devices and operating system versions are released.
 Requirements also vary across devices.
 An in-app message sent to an Android device, for example, has completely different requirements from an in-app message sent to an iOS device.